RUBi-ZA/MODE-TASK/docs/source/intro.rst

 .. _this guide: https://docs.readthedocs.io/en/latest/getting_started.html

-To contribute to the source code submit a pull request to our `Github repository`_.
+To contribute to the source code, submit a pull request to our `Github repository`_.

 .. _Github repository: https://github.com/RUBi-ZA/MODE-TASK